 Your smartphone (or tablet) is key to controlling your Hue system, so it’s reassuring that there quite a few apps available across the board.
 Thankfully, Philips have opened up the Hue API to developers – and developers have jumped at the opportunity to craft some interesting creations.

-The official Philips Hue apps for iOS and Android are absolutely required, and you’ll use at least one of them when initially setting up your smart lighting.
+The official Philips Hue apps for iOS [No Longer Available] and Android [No Longer Available] are absolutely required, and you’ll use at least one of them when initially setting up your smart lighting.
 This is how you set alarms, create timers, establish a geo-fencing perimeter, create your own scenes and choose from the in-built presets.
 It’s the main point of access for Philips Hue, and once you’ve connected it to the My hue portal, you can control lighting from anywhere with an Internet connection.

 In addition to the official control app, Philips have an app called Ambilight+hue for iOS and Android.
 If you have a Philips TV that uses Ambilight, you can expand the range using your hue lighting.
 Simply connect your TV, indicate your room setup using the app and sit back.